 Management Consulting & Administrative Legal Services

-Japan "One-Stop Solution" "Since 1993"
+Japan "One-Stop Solution" Since 1993

-Branch office, KK, GK, Company Registration, Tax, Social Insurance etc.
+Branch office, KK, GK, Company Registration, Tax, Social Insurance, etc.

-A foreign company or an entrepreneur can set up a business presence (legal-entity) in Japan in one of following four (4) options:
+A foreign company or an entrepreneur can set up a business presence (legal-entity) in Japan in one of the following four (4) options:

-However, to engage in commercial business activities in Japan the option is either to establish a “branch office” or a “local subsidiary company” as a legal entity.
+However, to engage in commercial business activities in Japan, the option is either to establish a “branch office” or a “local subsidiary company” as a legal entity.

 Subsidiary company: A foreign company willing to establish a subsidiary company may choose from the followings:

-Japanese govt. has allowed foreign co. to register a local subsidiary co.
-(Kabushiki-Kaisha [KK] or Godo-Kaisha [GK]) in Japan without a local “Resident in Japan”.
-[In case of GK Co. the overseas investor must be a corporation]
+Japanese govt. has allowed foreign companies to register a local subsidiary company(Kabushiki-Kaisha [KK] or Godo-Kaisha [GK]) in Japan without a local “Resident in Japan."